Maheshtala West Bengal, India Travel Guide

 Not for Maheshtala/Kolkata.
 Generally for Restricted/Protected Areas elsewhere.

-Yellow Fever vaccination certificate if arriving from endemic country.
+Yellow Fever vaccination certificate when arriving from endemic country.

 Check the official Indian e-Visa portal for current procedures well before travel.

 Costs vary significantly based on your travel style.
 The official currency is the Indian Rupee (INR), symbolized as ₹.
 Coins exist in ₹1, ₹2, ₹5, ₹10, and ₹20.
 Banknotes are available in ₹10, ₹20, ₹50, ₹100, ₹200, ₹500, and ₹2000.
-Currency exchange counters operate at Kolkata Airport (CCU) and in major banks or authorized money changers in Kolkata.
+Currency exchange counters operate at Kolkata Airport (CCU) and in large banks or authorized foreign exchange services in Kolkata.
 Atms are easy to find in Maheshtala for cash withdrawals.
 Credit and debit cards find acceptance at larger establishments, but cash often applies to smaller vendors, street food, and local transportation.

 These are approximate costs, excluding international flights.